GoharTorosyan/Counter-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Counter App
-Added 3 buttons(-,+, Reset) and # inputs for min max values, that user can have and user's input The result should't be greater than max value, and less than min value.
+Added 3 buttons(-,+, Reset) and 3 inputs for min, max values, that user can have , and the user's input.
+The result should't be greater than max value, and less than min value.

 ## Available Scripts